monick96/Learning-English/README.md

 # Learning-English
-read an hear audio books.
+Read an hear audio books.
 A small and modest website to learn English with stories by reading and listening.